agama-project/agama/doc/new_architecture.md

 Live could run a special service that generates a valid token and injects such a token into the server, the CLI and the web browser.

-## The (optimistic) plan

-1. Build an HTTP API to access the stuff in `agama-dbus-server`.
-2. Rename `agama-dbus-server` to `agama-core`.
-3. Move the manager to `agama-core`.
-4. Drop `agama-core` D-Bus interface, except the bits required by `rubygem-agama`.
-5. Build an HTTP API to access `rubygem-agama`.
-6. Adapt the CLI to use the HTTP API.
-7. Update `agama-live` to skip the authentication when not needed.
-8. Adapt the Web UI to use the HTTP API.

 ## Links

 * https://bugzilla.suse.com/show_bug.cgi?id=1219688